hugorbarbosa/cpp-project-template/docker/README.md

-# Docker guide
+# Docker image

-This guide contains instructions for building and running the docker image of this project.
+This guide contains instructions for building and running the Docker image of this project.

-For more information about the used docker commands, see [this file](./docker-commands.md).
+For more information about the Docker tool and used commands, see this [Docker guide](https://github.com/hugorbarbosa/tutorials/blob/main/docker-guide/docker-guide.md).

 ## Table of contents